Battle of Messines (1917): First objective (blue line)

 In the areas of the mine explosions, the British infantry found dead, wounded and stunned German soldiers.
 The attackers swept through the gaps in the German defences as Germans further back hurriedly withdrew.
 About 80,000 British troops advanced up the slope, the creeping bombardment throwing up lots of smoke and dust, which blocked the view of the German defenders.
 The barrage moved at 100 yd in two minutes, which allowed the leading troops to rush or outflank German strong points and machine-gun nests.
 Where the Germans were able to resist, they were engaged with rifle-grenades, Lewis Guns and trench mortars, while riflemen and bombers worked behind them.

 Pillbox fighting tactics had been a great success at the Battle of Vimy Ridge in April and in training for the attack at Messines, the same methods were adopted along with emphasis on mopping-up captured ground, to ensure that bypassed German troops could not engage advancing troops from behind.
-In the smoke and dust, direction was kept by compass and the German forward zone was easily overrun in the 35 minutes allotted, as was the Sonne line, half way to the German Höhenstellung on the ridge.
+In the smoke and dust, direction was kept by compass and the German forward zone was easily overrun in the 35 minutes allotted, as was the Sonne line, halfway to the German Höhenstellung on the ridge.
 The two supporting battalions of the attacking brigades leap-frogged through, to advance to the second objective on the near crest of the ridge 500–800 yd further on.
 The accuracy of the British barrage was maintained and local German counter-attack attempts were stifled.
 As the infantry approached the German second line, resistance increased.